oxylabs/etsy-scraper/README.md

 # Etsy Scraper

+Oxylabs’ Etsy Scraper is a data gathering solution allowing you to extract real-time information from an Etsy website effortlessly.
+This brief guide explains how an Etsy Scraper works and provides code examples to understand better how you can use it hassle-free.

 ### How it works

 You can get Etsy results by providing your own URLs to our service.
 We can return the HTML for any Etsy page you like.
 Additionally, we can deliver **structured (parsed) output for Etsy product pages**.